sternmd/sternmd.github.io/roygbiv/readme.md

   * Violet

-* Each column is comprised of 3 rows, which have a random height.
-Each of the rows has a slight different shades of the respective color of the row.
+* Each column is comprised of 3 rows, which have equal height.
+Each of the rows has a slightly different hue of the respective color of the column.
 For example, the RED column will contain 3 different shades of the color red such as (255,0,0), (225, 0, 0), and (200, 0, 0).

 * Each column disappears after the user correctly clicks on the brightest colored row, and the user receives +1 point.
-The user can only click on 1 of the 3 rows in the farthest left column.
+The player has only 1 try per each column to receive the point.

 * If the user clicks the incorrectly colored row, then the game is over.
-If the farthest left column hits the left side of the screen, then the game is over.

-* ROYGBIV is a one-player game, but can be multiplayer with the purpose of a single user gaining the highest score.
-The player with the best colorvision wins!

 ## SIMPLE PSEUDOCODE